tomascortes/random_forest_variable_stars/README.md

 # random_forest_variable_stars
-this is a algorithm that uses random forests to
+this is a algorithm that uses random forests to catalog variable stars based on FATS_GAIA